Frecciargento High Speed Train to Milan, from Zurich

 Frecciargento Train to Milan, from Zurich – Trip Report

 There is barely anything I enjoy more than taking a Train.
-The landscapes are passing by and I am able to do whatever I like to do.
-Reading a Book, working on new Blog Posts or just listening to some Music and observing the Nature outside.
-I’m able to walk around and even to do some easy Fitness if there is Space (Lunges, Squats,..).
-At the Bord Bistro, it’s possible to buy Food and Drinks and compared to a Flight or a Roadtrip Trains are way better for our environment!
+The landscapes are passing by and I can do whatever I like to do.
+Reading a Book, working on new Blog Posts, or just listening to some Music and observing Nature outside.
+I’m able to walk around and even do some easy Fitness if there is Space (Lunges, Squats,..).
+At the Bord Bistro, it’s possible to buy Food and Drinks, and compared to a Flight or a road trip Trains are way better for our environment!

 My Frecciargento High-Speed Train to Milan departed at the Central Station in Zurich, Zurich HB.
 The Train Station was first opened in August 1847 and it’s such a charming building, inside and outside.
 You can read more about the History of the Station on Wikipedia.
 There are 26 platforms and thanks to the Information Tables it was easy to find my Platform.
 You can check out the Timetable of the Train (EC 15 from Zurich to Milan) here, but unfortunately, there is no arrival Time for the Frecciargento High-Speed Train or SBB EuroCity Train to Milan in Zurich.
 Even though there is a Bord Bistro I bought my Breakfast already at Zurich Main Station.